 In addition, many staff have given research-based talks in recent years to a wide range of non-academic audiences, such as the Foreign and Commonwealth Office; Indian Council of World Affairs; Commission for Architecture and the Built Environment; Chatham House; Department of Energy and Climate Change.

-SPIRE also organises events for the local public – including symposia on the US 2008 and UK 2010 elections attended by local schools, and on Turkish protests and the situation in Syria in 2013.
-This is complemented by SPIRE’s support Keele World Affairs, Europe's largest adult education group, which has over 500 current members and attracts high-profile speakers from the world of politics and public affairs (including George Osborne, Baroness Shirley Williams and Lord Winston in recent years).
+SPGS also organises events for the local public – including symposia on the US 2008 and UK 2010 elections attended by local schools, and on Turkish protests and the situation in Syria in 2013.
+This is complemented by SPGS’s support Keele World Affairs, Europe's largest adult education group, which has over 500 current members and attracts high-profile speakers from the world of politics and public affairs (including George Osborne, Baroness Shirley Williams and Lord Winston in recent years).